 Since with such low profile specs, I never bothered to play heavy games after when I realized that the phone showed hiccups even at playing Subway Surfers and Fruit Ninja games.
 Though the lag is quite a big problem but keeping minimum apps in the device may limit this to a certain extent.

 Huawei Y6 Prime packs a 3020 mAh battery, and for such a low battery value, the endurance is quite good.
 In one hour of light usage, although we continuously experience stutter, the phone consumed only 12% battery, which means that for light users, the phone can cut through your whole day before wanting a charge.

 Huawei Y6 Prime 2019 does not deliver satisfactory performance, and even the usual tasks like scrolling through long web pages become a problem.

-Huawei Y6 Prime packs a single camera, and it’s pretty disappointing to see that even Huawei pioneered the AI technology in camera; they did not include AI engine in the Huawei Y6 Prime 2019.
+Huawei Y6 Prime packs a single camera, and it’s pretty disappointing to see that even Huawei pioneered the AI technology in cameras; they did not include an AI engine in the Huawei Y6 Prime 2019.
 The phone packs a 13MP single camera setup on the back with very few photography options and modes.